Andryushik/databases/Week3/homework/ex1.md

       4) Order (of rows/columns) does not matter.
       5) No duplicate records (every record has a primary key).

-2. Members are the entities that could be extracted.
+2. Members, Dinners, Venues, Foods are the entities that could be extracted.

 3. To make a 3NF compliant solution for the given table, the following tables and columns would be needed: